CorAurum/Obligatorio-Java-ComponentePeriferico/NextJS_API_Guide.md

 # Next.js API Integration Guide

-This guide shows how to send payloads from your Next.js app to the refactored backend API.
-The backend now requires explicit `tenantId` parameters in all requests since we removed the domain-based tenant filtering.
+This guide shows how to send payloads from the Next.js app to the backend API.
+The backend now uses `dominioSubdominio` (domain names) instead of UUID `tenantId` for cleaner URLs and better UX.

 ## Base URL Structure

-Your Next.js app will have URLs like: `periferico.vercel.app/[tenantId]/...`
+Your Next.js app will have URLs like: `periferico.vercel.app/[dominioSubdominio]/...`

+Examples:

+- `periferico.vercel.app/centrovida.enbodi.xyz/usuarios`
+- `periferico.vercel.app/clinicabc.com/documentos`

 Backend API base URL: `http://your-backend-url:8081/api/`